mahmoudbahaa755/lens/packages/docs/index.md

 hero:
   name: "Lens"
   text: "A Framework-Agnostic Monitoring Tool for Node.js Applications"
-  tagline: Effortlessly monitor requests, database queries, and more with a beautiful, real-time dashboard.
+  tagline: Effortlessly monitor requests, database queries, and more with a beautiful dashboard.
   actions:
     - theme: brand
       text: Getting Started